c2997108/lastwasm/doc/lastal.rst

     In summary: to get the most accurately paired letters, use gamma-centroid.
 To get accurately placed gaps, use LAMA.

-    Note that the reported alignment score is that of the ordinary gapped alignment before realigning with gamma-centroid or LAMA.
+    Note that the reported alignment score is that of the gapped alignment before realigning with gamma-centroid or LAMA.

 -j NUMBER
     Output type: 0 means counts of initial matches (of all lengths);